laura-goncalvesribeiro/multi-camera-calibration/README.md

 # Photogrammetric Multi-Camera Calibration Toolbox V1
 # 1. Introduction

 We implement a generalization of Zhang's widely used single camera calibration algorithm to N cameras.
-Solutions are found through overall optimization of the cameras' parameters.
+Solutions are found through the overall optimization of the cameras' parameters.
 The user can choose which subset of cameras' parameters to re-optimize: re-optimize all parameters, fixed intrinsic parameters or fixed lens distortions.
 ![mainFig](DiagramGitHub.png)
+Note: This version of the toolbox can only handle camera configurations with significantly overlapping fields of view.
+All cameras must be able to observe the entire calibration target simultaneously.

 # 2.1 Calibration Object
 The toolbox expects the calibration object to be a standard planar checkerboard pattern.
-The checkerboard pattern should be asymmetric and of even and odd dimentions.
+The checkerboard pattern should be asymmetric and of even and odd dimensions.
 Example: 28 X 17 corners.

 # 2.2 Calibration Image Capture
 Capture as many images as necessary to satisfy the following conditions: